nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/driver_examples/trdc/example_board_readme.md

 Secondary core secure access demo starts.
 Set the selected MBC block to non-secure for domain that is secure access only Core1 MBC violent access at address: 0x42000000
-The MBC selected block is accessiable for secure master now Set the selected MRC region to non-secure for domain that is secure access only Core1 MRC violent access at address: 0x60000000
+The MBC selected block is accessible for secure master now Set the selected MRC region to non-secure for domain that is secure access only Core1 MRC violent access at address: 0x60000000
-The MRC selected region is accessiable for secure master now Secondary core non-secure access demo starts.
+The MRC selected region is accessible for secure master now Secondary core non-secure access demo starts.
 Set the selected MBC block to non-secure for domain that is secure access only Set the selected MRC region to non-secure for domain that is secure access only Core1 MBC violent access at address: 0x42000000
-The MBC selected block is accessiable for non-secure master now Core1 MRC violent access at address: 0x60000000
+The MBC selected block is accessible for non-secure master now Core1 MRC violent access at address: 0x60000000
-The MRC selected region is accessiable for non-secure master now TRDC example succeeds on secondary core
+The MRC selected region is accessible for non-secure master now TRDC example succeeds on secondary core

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~